SCRA State Laws: Comprehensive Guide for Legal Compliance

 Md.
 Code Ann.
 [Pub.
 Safety] § 13-704

-Servicemember Civil Relief Act protections are provided to National Guard or Maryland Defense Force members ordered to state military duty of at least 14 consecutive days.
+SCRA protections are given to National Guard or Maryland Defense Force members called to state military duty for at least 14 consecutive days.

 Massachusetts